 I remember one of our very worst days thus far.
 We were cycling through England, where it seems to rain for most of the year.
 Unfortunately, the fickle weather gods made no exception for a few intrepid cyclists, and nearly every morning we woke to the depressing sound of H2O dripping down relentlessly onto our tents.

 Then, off we went, leaving a muddy patch of ground behind us to mark our passing.
-I was always just behind Dad, and no matter how far behind him I rode, I could never get far enough without annoying the brother behind me to avoid the spray of mud that made it its business to constantly fly from Dad’s tire into my face.
+I was always just behind Dad, and no matter how far behind him I rode, I could never get far enough (without annoying the brother behind me) to avoid the spray of mud that constantly flew from Dad’s tire into my face.
 No matter though, I slogged on through it.
 The rain was cool at least, and kept off what little heat there was.
 We were near the famous Sherwood Forest, the scenery was beautiful despite the rain and mist, and the day was relatively normal, for England.

 “It was through the hard moments that I was taught to deal with any struggle to come my way.”